-This article includes discussion of Epstein-Barr virus infections of the nervous system, EBV encephalitis, and EBV infection.
+This article includes discussion of Epstein-Barr virus infections of the nervous system, EBV encephalitis, EBV infection, infectious mononucleosis, and subacute sclerosing panencephalitis (SSPE).
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 • Epstein-Barr virus is a herpes virus associated with infectious mononucleosis.

-• Protean neurologic presentations associated with infectious and postinfectious complications of Epstein-Barr virus can be seen.
+• Neurologic symptoms can be seen with infectious and postinfectious complications of Epstein-Barr virus.

 • The role of Epstein-Barr virus infection in multiple sclerosis is an area of intense research, but a causal relationship has not been definitively demonstrated.